Over Medium Eggs

 • Once melted, gently add the egg to the pan.
 Season with salt and pepper.

-• Cook the other side of the egg for 2 minutes, before carefully removing from the pan.
+• Cook the other side of the egg for just under a minute, before carefully removing it from the pan.

 Notes